zendtech/php-zendserver-docker/README.md

 		docker run --rm -Pd -e ZS_ADMIN_PASSWORD="SeeStickyN0te" zend/php-zendserver

+-	**`ZS_PROFILE`** can be used to set the **development** server profile.
+The value should be one of: "dev", "DEV", "development" or "DEVELOPMENT".
+The difference between the  **production** (default) and **development** profiles is detailed in [Server Profiles](https://help.zend.com/zend/Zend-Server-2019.0/content/launch_types.htm).

+	> **NOTE:** This operation uses WebAPI to set the server profile follewed by PHP restart.
+You should be prepared for a startup delay of several seconds, maybe even a minute.

+	For example:

+		docker run --rm -Pd -e ZS_PROFILE=development zend/php-zendserver

 -	**`ZS_CLUSTER="TRUE"`** can be set to instruct the initialization script to add the server to a cluster, connection to which is defined by the next 2 variables:

 	-	**`ZS_DB_HOST`** defines the database host for the database 'ZendServer'.
 Can be a host name or IP address - either way, it will be converted to an IP address.
 Custom ports (not 3306) are not supported.